The theology company logo

 [page 30]

-So physical theology carries us form the book of nature to god in the same way that christian theology carries us from the bible to Christian (eg Thomistic) theology.
+So physical theology carries us from the book of nature to god in the same way that christian theology carries us from the bible to Christian (eg Thomistic) theology.

 PHYSICAL THEOLOGY is the title of the book.
 Identical to NATURAL THEOLOGY ie 'physis' (Greek) = 'natura' (Latin)